OperationSpark/github-ide-setup/README.md

 The first thing we need to do is create a new repository on GitHub and name it using the following naming pattern:

     yourusername.github.io

-<a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new GitHub repository</a>.
+Click here to open a new browser tab and create create a new GitHub repository:
+<a href="https://github.com/new" target="_blank">Right Click --> Open Link In New Tab </a>.

 NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
 Just sign-in to GitHub on this page and you will be forward to the _create new repository_ page.